 Pears also have quite a few antioxidants, which improves heart health.
 For example, pear includes procyanidin and quercetin, both of which are antioxidants that benefit the heart by decreasing inflammation and increasing good cholesterol.

 Pears help fight inflammation because of their high flavonoid antioxidant content.
 These antioxidants decrease inflammation, which reduces heart disease, obesity, and a number of other negative health effects found in horses.

 The number one food you should avoid feeding your horse are plants within the nightshade family.
 This includes potatoes, tomatoes, and peppers.
 Nightshades are considered one of the most naturally toxic plants to cattle, horses, and other livestock.

 What makes nightshades so dangerous for horses is their high amount of solanine.
 Solanine is a toxin that is dangerous to humans and horses alike, though humans can tolerate it much better.
 Potatoes should especially be avoided because of how much solanine is found in them, especially in their raw form.

-You should also avoid feeding horses bread and other high carbohydrate foods.
-Most high carbohydrate vegetables are within the nightshade family.
+You should also avoid feeding horses bread and other high-carbohydrate foods.
+Most high-carbohydrate vegetables are within the nightshade family.
 Foods with high carbohydrates are bad for the horse because it can make them obese very quickly.

 Next time you are looking for a nutritional yet yummy snack your horse will love, toss them a pear.
-Pears are incredibly nutritional and beneficial for horses, and their sweet flavor makes them a hit among the equine species.
+Pears are incredibly nutritious and beneficial for horses, and their sweet flavor makes them a hit among the equine species.
 Just make sure to feed them pears in moderation so that they can have a healthy weight and well-balanced diet.